$12.7 million in funding over four years!

 These barriers are compounded by an overrepresentation of complex family issues, chronic disease and psychological distress, particularly among ATSI populations and further exacerbated in remote locations.

-Navigating through the health and education system to determine what assistance is possible can be challenging.
-These documents may make the process easier for you.
+As parents and carers, navigating through the health and education system to determine what assistance is possible can be challenging.
+The resources provided in this section may make the process easier for your family.